lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

 	}
 }

+//remove an edge
 func (a *AddRemove) RemoveEdge(v interface{}){
 	if a.LookupEdge(v){
 		a.E.Remove(v)
 	}
 }

-func (a *AddRemove) ApplyOps(opslist *list.List) error{
+//apply operations from the operation list func (a *AddRemove) ApplyOps(opslist *list.List) error{
 	for e := opslist.Front(); e != nil; e = e.Next(){
 		oplistElement := e.Value.(*OpList)